nishad10/UTACSEC/README.md

 https://github.com/amazingandyyy/mern

-Refer to the above repo Readme for a more detailed and general information on deployment, this will only cover dev environment setup, till we have the website in development.
+Refer to the above repo Readme for a more detailed and general information on deployment.

-I have made further changes to the initial structure and setup of the code.
+I have made a lot of changes to the structure of the code and the naming conventions too.
+Boilerplate was only used as a starting point.

 ## Code structure